chrisbehanna/covid-19/README.md

 distribution of gender and comorbidity by age.
 If that assumption is wrong, then this tool will also be wrong, although I hope by only a small amount.

 * Caramelo _et al_ do not discuss smoking as a risk factor.
-In an attempt to tease it out independently to match Osterholm's remark about male smokers over age 65 dying at five times the rate of female nonsmokers of the same age, given Caramelo's discovered odds ratio of 1.85 for simply being male, I fudged around a little bit to try to make `risk.py -s -m 65` come out to about 5x `risk.py 65`.
-I didn't _completely_ do this _ex recto_:  I took the factor of five, multiplied it by the overall CFR divided by the CFR for males, and then multiplied it by the ratio of males to females.
-The resultant figure gets multiplied by the computed risk for females of a given age and is then fed to the product of probabilities of survival for the given risk factors.
+What I've done is to take the odds ratio from Zhou _et al_ in _The Lancet_ (cited _supra_ under sources) and multiply it by the computed baseline risk for the specified age group, and then combine probabilities as described in the second bullet, _supra_.